 Curriculum and Concentrations

-There are four major components that make up the flexible curriculum with only one required course, Effective Leadership.
+There are four major components that make up the flexible curriculum with only one required course, LEAD.
 You choose what you take and when based on your experience, education, and goals.

 Search the Chicago Booth portal for course descriptions and course schedules by course number, quarter, program, and other course criteria via the course search feature.

-- Leadership training is seen as so critical that it's the only required component.
-All students must participate in Effective Leadership, where they'll work on key management skills such as interpersonal communication, relationship building, and conflict resolution.
+Leadership training is seen as so critical that it is the only required component.
+All students must participate in LEAD, where they will work on key management skills such as interpersonal communication, relationship building, and conflict resolution.

 Overview of Program

-The Evening MBA Program consists of 20 courses plus Effective Leadership.
+The Evening MBA Program consists of 2000-2200 units plus LEAD.
 Courses are distributed as follows.